Walter Duranty: Reporting the 1932–1933 famine

-In The New York Times on 31 March 1933, Walter Duranty denounced reports of famine and, in particular, he attacked Gareth Jones, a Welsh journalist who had witnessed the starving in Ukraine and issued a widely published press release about their plight two days earlier in Berlin.
-(Jones' release was itself immediately preceded by three unsigned articles by Malcolm Muggeridge describing the famine in the Manchester Guardian.)

-Under the title "Russians Hungry, But Not Starving", Duranty's article described the situation as follows:
+Following a number of reports in Western newspapers about a growing famine in southern Russia and Ukraine, Duranty expressed skepticism in a March 31, 1933 article titled "Russians Hungry, But Not Starving":

 In the middle of the diplomatic duel between Great Britain and the Soviet Union over the accused British engineers, there appears from a British source a big scare story in the American press about famine in the Soviet Union, with "thousands already dead and millions menaced by death from starvation".

 The "diplomatic duel" was a reference to the arrest of engineers from the Metropolitan-Vickers company who were working in the USSR.
 Accused along with Soviet citizens of "wrecking" (sabotaging) the plant they were building, they were the subjects of one in a series of show trials presided over by Andrey Vyshinsky during the First Five Year Plan.

+In particular, Duranty took aim at claims of a famine by Welsh journalist Gareth Jones, who had recently travelled through some of the areas worst-hit by the famine.
+Duranty said Jones had based his conclusion on a handful of villages, and there was no evidence of "actual starvation or deaths from starvation, but there is widespread mortality from diseases due to malnutrition."

 Five months later (23 August 1933), in another New York Times article, Duranty wrote:

 Any report of a famine in Russia is today an exaggeration or malignant propaganda.
 The food shortage, however, which has affected the whole population in the last year and particularly in the grain-producing provinces – the Ukraine, North Caucasus [i.e. Kuban Region], and the Lower Volga – has, however, caused heavy loss of life.

 Duranty concluded, "it is conservative to suppose" that, in certain provinces with a total population of over 40 million, mortality had "at least trebled."
-The duel in the press over the famine stories did not damage the esteem of Duranty.
-The Nation then described his reporting as "the most enlightened, dispassionate dispatches from a great nation in the making which appeared in any newspaper in the world."
-Even a special commission of Gareth Jones for three additional articles about the famine, by William Randolph Hearst and published in his American newspapers, was unsuccessful at casting doubt upon Duranty's truthfulness.